Willie169/Android-Non-Root/README.md

 -netdev user,id=net0,hostfwd=tcp::2222-:22 \
 -device e1000,netdev=net0
 ```
 Change the `debian-12-nocloud-amd64.qcow2` to the real file name. `20G` indicates 20GB disk image.
 You can adjust the size as needed.
-Adjust `hostfwd` as needed.
-In the above command, `tcp` specifies the TCP protocol for the forwarding rule, `::2222` indicates that on the host machine, TCP connections to port 2222 will be forwarded, and `-:22` indicates that these connections will be forwarded to port 22 (the default SSH port) on the guest virtual machine.\
+Adjust `hostfwd` as needed.\
 Make it executable:
 ```
 chmod +x qemu-cli.sh